 There's a revolution happening around us and all over the world.
 Smart, connected machines, or robotics and autonomous systems (RAS), are acting as tools to support us, working alongside us or alone, making independent decisions and even learning.
 They act and sense in the real world, connected and collaborating in the internet of things, generating and enabled by large quantities of data, using artificial intelligence to reason, classify, control and interact.
 They have emerged from research prototypes into practical applications.
 Autonomous and semiautonomous cars on our streets are one very public example.
 Other RAS include manufacturing systems that can personalise bespoke designs and reconfigure during normal operations; robotic fulfilment centres that assemble, package and dispatch goods ordered online; drones that deliver packages, or map, inspect and repair in our offshore oilfields and nuclear facilities; assistive exoskeletons to help us move and lift; and interactive companions for the elderly and isolated.
 In the same way the information and communications technology (ICT) revolution affected everything that uses data, the RAS revolution is changing everything that moves.

 The drivers for this revolution are primarily economic – these systems make us more productive, mobile and connected, able to compete in a globalised world economy.
 However, they also remove operators from hazardous environments and tedious jobs, taking on the dull, dirty and dangerous tasks.
 There is therefore an important impact on the safety of people and of their environments.
-There is also an important need to build RAS systems safely, so they act dependably and appropriately in all situations, including when they fail.
-This review looks at RAS through this safety lens, and on the opportunities for improvement they present.
+There is also an important need to build each robot and RAS system safely, so it acts dependably and appropriately in all situations, including failure.
+This review looks at robots and autonomous systems through this safety lens, and on the opportunities for improvement they present.

 RAS can have an enhancing role in the safety certification and assurance of assets.
 However, they themselves must be similarly certified and assured, or they will become the limiting assurance factor of the complete system.
 The way they generate and have their actions driven by data is at the heart of their utility bringing issues and opportunities in data curation, sharing, ownership, aggregation and standards.
 A potentially disruptive development is in systems with embedded RAS that can self-certify to some assurance level during operation, impacting safety but also insurance and assurance business models.